twanlass/tdub.co/src/pages/notes/2024-11-21-good-friction-bad-friction.md

 Good friction is adding an extra step to a checkout flow to build trust when purchasing a high priced item.

-Bad friction is asking for full shipping details in a checkout flow when somone is just trying to buy a downloadable proudct.
+Bad friction is asking for full shipping details in a checkout flow when somone is just trying to buy a downloadable product.

 Good friction is making it harder for users to perform undoable actions that could cause them to lose work.